smarterpointer/gitskills/README.md

 # gitskills
-+ creating a new branch is very quick.
++ creating a new branch is very fast.